Fiona Bruce (politician)

-Fiona Claire Bruce (née Riley; born 26 March 1957) is a British Conservative Party politician who was elected the Member of Parliament (MP) for Congleton in the 2010 general election.
+Fiona Claire Bruce (née Riley; born 26 March 1957) is a British former Conservative Party politician who served as the Member of Parliament (MP) for Congleton from 2010 to 2024.

-Early life
+Early life and education

-Fiona Claire Riley was born on 26 March 1957 in Wick, Caithness, Scotland to Allan Stewart and Greta Riley (née Scott).
+Fiona Riley was born on 26 March 1957 in Wick, Caithness, Scotland to Allan Stewart and Greta Riley (née Scott).
 She attended Burnley High School for Girls, and the private Howell's School, Llandaff in Cardiff.
 Riley then studied law at the Victoria University of Manchester and further studies at Chester Law College.

 She was admitted as a solicitor in 1981, and has been senior partner of the firm, Fiona Bruce & Co in Warrington, since its formation in 1988.

 Political career

-Bruce was elected in 2004 to Warrington Borough Council, on which she served as Executive Member for Finance from 2006 to 2009.
+Bruce was elected in 2004 to Warrington Borough Council representing the Ward Penketh & Cuerdley.
+As a Councillor, she served as Executive Member for Finance from 2006 to 2009.
 She stepped down from the Council upon her election to Parliament in 2010.

-Bruce had previously unsuccessfully contested Warrington South in the 2005 general election, finishing second to sitting Labour MP Helen Southworth.
+Bruce contested Warrington South in the 2005 general election, finishing second with 33% of the vote behind the incumbent Labour MP Helen Southworth.

 In 2006 Bruce was placed on the Conservative A-List of priority parliamentary candidates following efforts by the Conservative Women2Win mentoring and pressure group.

-Following her selection as the Conservative Party candidate for the Congleton constituency, Bruce denied allegations that she had been chosen following an orchestrated campaign by religious groups sympathetic to her evangelical Christian beliefs.
-Bruce is an Evangelical Alliance council member and describes "defending and fighting for the sanctity of human life" as her priority in Parliament.
-She has been a member of the Scottish Affairs Select Committee since 2010.
+Following her selection as the Conservative Party candidate for Congleton, Bruce denied allegations that she had been chosen following an orchestrated campaign by religious groups sympathetic to her evangelical Christian beliefs.

+At the 2010 general election, Bruce was elected as MP for Congleton with 45.8% of the vote and a majority of 7,063.

+Bruce was a member of the Scottish Affairs Select Committee from 2010 to 2024.

 In February 2015, Bruce introduced an amendment to the Serious Crime Bill 2014 to make abortion on the grounds of the sex of the baby illegal.
 The amendment was rejected by 292 votes to 201.

+In February 2015 Bruce described "defending and fighting for the sanctity of human life" as her priority in Parliament.

+At the 2015 general election, Bruce was re-elected as MP for Congleton with an increased vote share of 53.3% and an increased majority of 16,773.

 Bruce supported Brexit in the 2016 referendum.

+At the snap 2017 general election, Bruce was again re-elected, with an increased vote share of 56.6% and a decreased majority of 12,619.